Liechtenstein Public Sector E-Invoicing: Supplier Guide

 The threshold that matters most for suppliers of goods and services: CHF 143,923 for open and restricted procedures.
 If your contract value meets or exceeds this amount, the e-invoicing requirement applies.

-These figures are not arbitrary.
-Liechtenstein participates in the European Economic Area, and its procurement thresholds align with EEA/EFTA obligations.
-The broader legal framework traces back to European Directive 2014/55/EU, which requires all public contracting authorities across the EU and EEA to accept electronic invoices in public procurement.
-Liechtenstein's domestic rules transpose that directive into its own legal system.
+These thresholds align with Liechtenstein's EEA/EFTA obligations and transpose European Directive 2014/55/EU, which requires public contracting authorities across the EU and EEA to accept electronic invoices in public procurement.

 If your contract falls below CHF 143,923, you are not subject to the e-invoicing requirement under Art.
 49b ÖAWG.
 You may still send invoices electronically, but the public body has no obligation to accept them under the procurement rules.